Popular Music in Exile

 One important development that the experience of exile would bring about was fluidity between musical genres.
 In truth, this had already begun in Europe, but manifested itself in countries of refuge as a means of survival.
 It meant that composers of serious music such as Erich Korngold, Ernst Toch, Erich Zeisl, Darius Milhaud, Mario Castelnuovo-Tedesco and Alexandre Tansman found themselves composing film music and delivering ‘hit’ songs as required.
 Others, such as Mátyás Seiber and Wilhelm Grosz took on Americanised names when composing hit-songs and dance-numbers.
 It was more credible that hits such as The Isle of Capri, Red Sails in the Sunset and Harbour Lights had been composed by Hugh Williams than Wilhelm Grosz.
 The same was true of G.S.
 Mathis as composer of By the Fountains of Rome, than Mátyás Seiber.

-(Robert Ziegler and the Matrix Ensemble Along the Santa Fe Trail by Wilhelm Grosz– paradoxically not used in the film from 1940.
+(Robert Ziegler and the Matrix Ensemble Along the Santa Fe Trail by Wilhelm Grosz – and the film from 1940.
 Grosz died in 1939)

-Józef Żmigrod had already changed his name to Allan Gray in deference to his teacher Arnold Schoenberg, who disapproved of such things, while composing for Trude Hesterberg’s Berlin cabaret Wilde Bühne.
-It’s certainly not clear if the name change had any positive effect on his ability to work following his arrival in London.
-Having already established himself at Berlin’s UFA studios as the composer of Berlin Alexanderplatz and Emil und die Detektive, it would be 10 years, with the single exception of Max Orphül’s Sans lendemain filmed as France fell in 1940, before he would compose another film score.
+Józef Żmigrod had already changed his name to Allan Gray in deference to his teacher Arnold Schoenberg, who disapproved of his departure into light music.
+The name change came about while composing for Trude Hesterberg’s Berlin cabaret Wilde Bühne.
+It’s certainly not clear if his new name had any positive effect on his ability to work following his arrival in London.
+Having already established himself at Berlin’s UFA studios as the composer of Berlin Alexanderplatz and Emil und die Detektive, it would be ten years, with the single exception of Max Orphül’s Sans lendemain filmed as France fell in 1940, before he would compose another film score.
 And despite the appeal of The Life and Death of Colonel Blimp in 1943 it was not until 1951 that he managed to regain some of his previous fame with his music for John Huston’s African Queen staring Humphry Bogart and Katharine Hepburn.

 If serious composers found themselves compelled to write popular music and film scores in order to survive, the opposite was also true with Franz Wachsmann, now known as Franz Waxman leaving a career as one of Hollywood’s most innovative composers behind to write a number of oratorios with pronounced Jewish subjects.
-Julius Bürger who in Berlin and Vienna had composed popular arrangements and songs for Joseph Schmidt, wrote a symphony, a cello concerto and orchestral variations in American exile and even Mischa Spoliansky, Hollaender’s rival in Berlin, wrote a symphony while residing in London.
+Julius Bürger who in Berlin and Vienna had composed popular arrangements and songs for Joseph Schmidt, wrote a symphony, a cello concerto and orchestral variations in American exile and even Mischa Spoliansky, Hollaender’s rival in Berlin, wrote a symphony while residing in London as a highly successful film composer.

-(Second Movement of Julius’ Bürger’s Cello Concerto with the inscription: “In memory of my 82 year old mother, shot while being transported to Auschwitz”)
+(Second Movement of Julius’ Bürger’s Cello Concerto with the inscription: “In memory of my 78 year old mother, murdered in Auschwitz, September 1942”)

 American and British hit-songs were also just as likely to be taken from Broadway or London’s West End as they were to come from the movies.
 If Richard Tauber never enjoyed an enormous success with his hybrid London musical-operetta Old Chelsea, Kurt Weill’s experience on Broadway was completely different.
 Few émigré composers would make the impact of Kurt Weill and few were as successful at translating their Berlin talents into Broadway successes.
 Eisler and Brecht’s continued American collaborations with Fear and Misery of the Third Reich, or Life of Galileo only confirm how stuck in European mind-sets they remained, unable to adapt the edginess of Berlin to the sharpness of New York.
 Weill’s first and most important decision upon arrival in America was to re-invent himself entirely.
 Both he and his wife Lotte Lenya took the decision to stop speaking German, no matter how halting their English.
 Weill avoided further theatrical collaborations with Brecht and turned to left-wing American writers such as Ben Hecht or Maxwell Anderson.
 By remaining in New York, he opened himself to another sound-world and unlike many musical émigrés, felt that writing for Americans was writing for the most discerning and demanding of publics.